by Diane Linsley

 Codependency and the Law of Attraction

 I was raised from birth to be a codependent.
 Every relationship in my life was based on codependency.
 It took until my son was 20 years old before I learned how to drop the rope for good.
-I had dropped it plenty of times before (I had lots of practice, thanks to the parenting course), but I kept getting suckered into picking it up again.
+I had dropped it plenty of times before, but I kept getting suckered into picking it up again.

 Then I started meditating, which increased my awareness and made it easier to let go of old habits.
 Awareness is the beginning of the end of codependency.

-Once I dropped the rope permanently, I was so happy that I let go of all the other ropes that I'd been holding.
-Lots of codependent relationships came to an end over the next few years.
-Only the healthy relationships remained.
-And my relationship with my son transformed over time into a healthy one.
+Once I dropped the rope permanently, I was so happy to be free that I let go of all the other ropes I had been holding onto.
+Lots of codependent relationships came to an end, and only the healthy relationships remained.
+Over time, the relationship with my son transformed into a healthy one.

 This is how the Law of Attraction works.
 I didn't set out to sever the old relationships.
 They simply dissolved naturally when I stopped doing the behaviors that were feeding the cycle of codependency.
 I was no longer a vibrational match to those relationships.